-The school day starts promptly at 8:45 A.M.
+School starts at 8:45 A.M.
 Students are to be in their homeroom at the time the bell rings.
 Any student who arrives in their classroom after 8:45 A.M. will need to report to the office to sign in and receive a pass.
-Students with three unexcused tardiness in a month will receive an after-school detention.
-Each additional tardy, after the third, will result in an after-school detention.
+Students who arrive late without a doctor's note will lose recess that day.
 We are putting an emphasis on punctuality.
 Being on time is important to the smooth operation of a school.
-A notification will be sent to the parent upon the third unexcused tardy.
+Students are to arrive between 8:15am and 8:30am.
 Excessive amounts of tardiness (every 5 days) in one quarter will result in one day unexcused absence, and as a result administrative action may include contacting Montgomery County Child Services and Social Services.